UK focused on new Vauxhall model after Peugeot buyout

 LONDON Britain's business minister and the country's biggest trade union said they were focused on securing the long-term future of Vauxhall's plants after France's Peugeot (PEUP.PA) confirmed it would buy the British brand from General Motors.

-GM (GM.N) had committed to build the Astra Sports Tourer model until around 2021 at its Ellesmere Port plant in northern England and Peugeot has said it will honour existing agreements.
+GM (GM.N) had committed to build the Astra Sports Tourer model until around 2021 at its Ellesmere Port plant in northern England and Peugeot has said it will honor existing agreements.

 But as investment decisions in the car industry are often made two to three years before a new model rolls off the production line, Britain's biggest union believes the next few months could be key to securing the future of the site.